EpistasisLab/regens/README.md

 Standard output is a standard (bed, bim, fam) plink fileset with the simulated genotype data (and optional phenotype information).
 If plink is not available to you, please consider [bed-reader](https://pypi.org/project/bed-reader/0.1.1/), which reads (bed, bim, fam) plink filesets into the python environment quickly and efficiently.

-We provide the second input for all twenty-six 1000 genomes populations created by the [pyrho algorithm](https://github.com/popgenmethods/pyrho).

 In phenotype simulation, REGENS also outputs a distribution of phenotypes (see [example](https://github.com/EpistasisLab/REGENS/blob/master/images/example1_all_1000_genomes_ACB_simulated_phenotype_profile.png)) and a file containing the R<sup>2</sup> value of the phenotype/genotype correlation and the *inferred* beta coefficients (see [example](https://github.com/EpistasisLab/REGENS/blob/master/images/example1_all_1000_genomes_ACB_simulated_phenotype_profile.png)), which will most likely be close to but not equal to the input beta coefficients.

 ## Installing REGENS